⭐Publisher featured review.

 Published by Thomas and Mercer on 1 September 2019.
 Advanced review copy supplied by the publisher.

-Other books by Mark Edwards include The Magpies, Follow You Home, The Devil's Work.
+Other book reviews of Mark Edwards include The Magpies, Follow You Home, The Devil's Work.